redaGit/wk415/25-scaling/README.md

 sudo tcpdump -i br-clab
 ```

-Login to iosxe node in first lab and ping iosxe2 interface IP.
+Login to cEOS1 node in first lab and ping cEOS2 interface IP.

 ```srl
 ping 172.16.1.1
 ```

 Check the output of tcpdump for the bridge interface.
-It will display the ICMP packets going back and forth between the 2 iosxe devices.
+It will display the ICMP packets going back and forth between the 2 cEOS devices.

 ```bash
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode